-What if I can’t make it to my appointment when I am scheduled for the first or second dose?
+What if I can’t make it to my first or second dose COVID-19 vaccination appointment when I am scheduled?

 We ask that you make every effort to be present for all scheduled appointments.
 If you need to cancel or reschedule your appointment, you should log into your MyCenturaHealth account where you may view your existing appointment and either cancel or reschedule it from within the online portal.
-If you must reschedule, please do so within five to seven days to stay as close as possible to the recommended vaccine schedule.
+Appointment availability may be extremely limited due to vaccine demand.

 Where will I get my COVID-19 vaccine?
 At my doctor’s office or a hospital?